mseyfi/mseyfi.github.io/posts/VLM/VIDEOBERT.md

   * **The Process:**
     1.  **Feature Extraction:**First, the input video is sampled at 20 frames per second.
 This sequence of frames is then divided into non-overlapping 1.5-second clips (30 frames each).
 Each of these 1.5-second clips is passed through a pretrained convolutional neural network (ConvNet) called S3D to extract a feature vector.
-The S3D model, pretrained on the Kinetics dataset, is effective at capturing spatio-temporal features related to actions.
+The S3D model, pretrained on the Kinetics dataset(for action classification), is effective at capturing spatio-temporal features related to actions.
 From the S3D network, they take the feature activations from just before the final classification layer and apply 3D average pooling.
 This results in a single 1024-dimensional feature vector for each 1.5-second clip.
     2.  **Clustering:**At this point, each clip is represented by a dense, 1024-dimensional vector.
 To create discrete "visual words," the authors use hierarchical k-means clustering on these vectors.
 They use a hierarchy of 4 levels with 12 clusters at each level.
 This creates a total vocabulary of $12^4=20736$ unique visual tokens.
 Each 1.5-second video clip is then assigned the single token corresponding to the cluster centroid it is closest to.